zuozhenggh/learning-library/solutions-library/oci-move-improve/introduction/introduction.md

 # OCI Move and Improve Workshop

 ## Introduction
 This workshop series is a part of *Oracle Cloud Infrastructure's Third Party Move & Improve* workshop.
 This series will walk you through the process of migrating an existing eCommerce application from an on-prem environment to being natively deployed within the cloud.
 It will walk you through how to capture a custom image of this app and deploy it on OCI with necessary infrastructure like Networking, Security Lists and route rules.
 The workshop will also walk you through the process of making the application highly-available.
-Later you will learn how to handle the case of disaster scenarios by leveraging Oracle's DNS services for traffic steering.
+Later you will learn how to handle the case of high availablility by leveraging Oracle's Load Balancer and DNS services for traffic steering.
 The workshop also focuses on how to connect your eCommerce application to MDS (MySQL Database Service) on OCI.
 Finally, the workshop will leverage PaaS services such as Autonomous Data Warehouse (ADW), Oracle Analytics Cloud (OAC), and Oracle Integration Cloud (OIC) in order to show how you can gain even more insight into your application data.

 For a technical overview of the workshop, watch the following video below.
 [](youtube:KuT6DksQpKc)